nguyricky/DataCamp/README.md

 ## 🏆 Achievements
 Celebrate my milestones and achievements, such as course certifications, projects completed, and any special recognitions earned during my learning journey.

-## 🧪 Projects
-Discover the practical applications of what I've learned by checking out the data science projects I've worked on.
-Get a glimpse of the real-world scenarios I've tackled and the solutions I've developed.